 NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

-Black beans Nutrition facts
+Black Beans Nutrition facts

-Synonyms: Turtle beans, caviar criollo, and frijoles negros.
+They are also known by various synonyms including Turtle beans, caviar criollo, and frijoles negros.

 Black beans

-Health benefits of Black beans
+Health Benefits of Black Beans

 See the table below for in depth analysis of nutrients: